 When 5, 6, 7, 8 was initially released, it looked like all of the initial reactions to Steps had proven true.
 The track debuted at #18 and then dropped to #22.
 But a few weeks later, it rebounded to #17 before eventually climbing to a peak of #14 eight weeks after it was first released.
 In total, 5, 6, 7, 8 spent two and a half months in the top 20, selling over 300,000 copies.
 Although it was the lowest charting Steps single released between 1997 and 2001, for a good long while, it lay claim to an impressive statistic as the biggest selling single never to reach the top ten.
 That is until downloads and streaming changed the landscape significantly.
 All the same, while perhaps not a success in the way pop acts would traditionally be judged in the ‘90s, it defied convention, which was enough to convince Pete Waterman and Jive Records that Steps were worth a shot, leading them to sign the group on a longer-term deal.

 Yet, for a long time, 5, 6, 7, 8 sat awkwardly within the group’s back-catalogue.
 If techno line dancing had a shelf-life at all, then it would be an extremely short one, and Steps worked incredibly hard to prove that they weren’t just a disposable novelty.
 Thus, it’s understandable that they wanted to put some distance between themselves and the song.
 So, while not entirely abandoned from their tour setlists, it was often featured – almost begrudgingly – as an interlude.
 But for better or for worse, 5, 6, 7, 8 is quintessential Steps.
 This might not be the first track people immediately think of in relation to the group – which is a testament to how successfully they moved beyond it – however, as soon as that intro starts playing, you immediately know what it is and who it’s by.
 Moreover, there’s no getting around the fact that 5, 6, 7, 8 was – and remains – a huge success.
-It’s Steps’ most streamed single by a significant margin, which has pushed its combined sales above 600,000, making it their second-biggest seller overall.
+It’s Steps’ most streamed single by a significant margin, which has pushed its combined sales to 721,000 and comfortably making it their second-biggest seller overall.